Release 24.5

 Please refer to the 'Correspondences between means of payment and antifraud rules' section to know whether an antifraud rule applies to a means of payment or not.

-** Single message means of payment: authorisation and capture are performed in a single step, e.g. transfers with Ideal, Sofort, Paybutton or Paypal in immediate mode.
+** Single message means of payment: authorisation and capture are performed in a single step, e.g. transfers with Ideal, Paybutton or Paypal in immediate mode.
 Dual message means of payment: authorisation and capture are performed in two steps.

 Antifraud profiles apply to transactions and cash management operations that result in a new transaction being created (duplication).